 Many of us in the UK will remember the rather cringeworthy appearance by Hagman on Shooting Stars a few years back.
 It was clear that he had absolutely no idea what was going on and his expression made him look as if he’d been beamed into another planet.

-However, since Dallas packed up, Larry’s moved on with his acting life and he now owns the US’s largest residential solar-powered system.
-Yup, he’s making money out of the sun.
+After Dallas packed up for the first time, Larry moved on with his acting life and owned the US’s largest residential solar-powered system.

 Swellin’, as she was affectionately known, was the glamorous, yet drunk wife of JR.

-Linda Gray is now 71 and looks absolutely stunning and is still performing.
+Linda Gray is now in her 70s and looks absolutely stunning and is still performing.

 Back in 2007, she famously graced the West End stage in an adaptation of Terms of Endearment, and before that she revealed all as one of the star turns in The Graduate.